And The Winner Of Business Insider's Caption Contest Is...

-Last week, we put out a call to Business Insider readers to submit their wittiest captions for this ad for Nutri Balance Dog Food.Vying for a $50 prize from Amazon.com and the honour of being dubbed BI’s wittiest reader, you sent in captions by the truckload.
+Last week, we put out a call to Business Insider readers to submit their wittiest captions for this ad for Listerine starring a Trojan horse.Vying for a $50 prize from Amazon.com and the honour of being dubbed BI’s wittiest reader, you sent in captions by the truckload.
 After sifting through submissions, we have found our winner.

 Think you could do better?
 Check back on Sunday for next week’s contest!